psychogenic/tt06-analog-wowa/docs/info.md

 More grounding, and try to get in some bypass/bulk (for tiny values of bulk) capacitance.
 We don't get filler, so it's DIY I did not D.

+Before all that: build up testbench, get full simulation working, see if it'll even be worth the wait and have something to compare to when it does come back in physical form.

 ## How to test